ProjectKorra/ProjectKorraWiki/source/general/index.rst

 Useful Links
 ==============

-- Visit our `Website`_, where you can find our forums, downloads, and bug-report tickets.
+- Visit our `Website`_, where you can find our forums, downloads, and the most recent community bulletin.
 - Join our `Discord`_ server!
 There you can get help from developers, post suggestions, and chat with community members!
-- Follow our `Twitter`_!
+- Follow our `Twitter`_ for all the latest news!
 - Go to our `GitHub`_ to see all the latest developments and updates!